Crismarquez/wpp-api/README.md

    * This is an independent system that uses Language Models (LLMs) to generate contextually relevant responses based on user queries.
    * FastAPI sends user queries to this backend and awaits a response.
    * Once the response is generated, it's sent back to FastAPI for further dispatching via WhatsApp.

+   You should configure the LLM endpoint in .venv file AI_ENDPOINT

 ## **Workflow:**